-Drive past Chiringuito Macenas (you could stop here for a drink and/or tapas) and onto a dirt road which is not in great condition and initially runs along the edge of the sea on a cliff and then winds through canyons inland.
+From here, drive past Chiringuito Macenas (you can stop here for a drink or tapas) and onto a very basic dirt road, which is not in great condition, and initially runs along a precarious cliff edge, overlooking the sea and then winds through canyons inland,

-You will see stunning scenery on the drive and with due caution it is perfectly passable by car.
+past the Torre del Pirulico, winding around the Big house on the mountain top.
+You will see stunning scenery on the drive and with due caution, it is perfectly passable by car.

-It is quite a rough and bumpy track but eventually you will come to the beach below, keep on driving although this is also a nice beach to swim at it has no facilitates.
+It is quite a rough and bumpy track but eventually, you will come to see a beach below on your left, keep driving although this is also a nice beach to swim at, it has no facilities.

-Open from 10am to 8pm, the thing to eat here are
+Open from 10 am to 8 pm, the thing to eat here is

 Arroz a Banda

-Fideuá (similar to paella but made with noodles, not rice)
+Fideuà (similar to a paella, but made with fideos (pasta noodles) not rice.

-When in season the red gigantes are very good, which means they sell out very quickly to the locals.
+When in the season the red Gigantes are very good, which means they sell out very quickly to the locals.

 Finish with a carajillo (a Spanish drink combining coffee with brandy).

-or a café cortado (a small black coffee with a dash of milk)
+or café cortado (coffee solo with a dash of milk)

-After lunch it's time to hit the beach a couple of minutes walk away from the bar and take a nap or a dip in the sparkling blue Mediterranean.
+After lunch, it's time to hit the beach for a couple of minutes walk away from the bar and take a nap or a dip in the sparkling blue Mediterranean.
 Beware there are quite a few nudists here.

 The chiringuito is mainly open in the summer months (June to September).